-Former City Council Picture.
-From left to right: Jim Ferneau, City Manager; Matthew Rinker, Council Member; Annie Wilson, Mayor Pro-Tem; Shane A. McCampbell, Mayor; Jon Billups, Council Member; Lynda Graham-Murray, Council Member; Kathleen P. Salisbury, City Clerk
+City Council Picture.
+From left to right: Jim Ferneau, City Manager; Matthew Rinker, Council Member; Robert Critser, Council Member; Jon D. Billups, Mayor; Bill Maupin, Council Member; Lynda Graham-Murray, Mayor Pro-Tem; Kathleen P. Salisbury, City Clerk

-Welcome to the Burlington, Iowa website.
-Thank you for visiting.
+Thank you for visiting the Burlington, Iowa website.
 We hope you find this website useful.

 The City of Burlington has operated under the council-manager form of government since 1982.
 Policy-making and legislative authority are vested in a governing council consisting of five members elected at large.
 The mayor is selected by the City Council from their members.
 The City Council is responsible, among other things, for passing ordinances, adopting the budget, appointing committees, and hiring the city manager, city clerk, and attorney.
 The city manager is responsible for carrying out the policies and ordinances of the governing council, for overseeing the day-to-day operations of the City, and for appointing the heads of the various departments.
 The Council is elected on a non-partisan basis.
 Council members serve four-year staggered terms, with council members elected every two years.